State Reform School for Boys: Disposition of the State Reform School Buildings and Boys

-Relocation and the Establishment of the Lyman School (1884)

-Lyman School for Boys as seen in 1888.
+Lyman School for Boys 1884

 On June 3, 1884, through Chapter 322 of the Acts, the Massachusetts Legislature formally established a state hospital for the care and treatment of the insane in Westborough.
 This new institution was unique in its mandate to operate upon the principles of homeopathic medicine.
-The act specifically directed that the existing buildings of the State Reform School, which had occupied the site for decades, should be remodeled and repurposed to accommodate 325 patients for the new hospital.
+The Act specifically directed that the existing buildings of the State Reform School, which had occupied the site for decades, should be remodeled and repurposed to accommodate 325 patients for the new hospital.

-The board of trustees for this new hospital was appointed during the summer of 1884, holding their inaugural meeting on August 5th.
+The Board of Trustees for this new hospital was appointed during the summer of 1884, holding their inaugural meeting on August 5th.
 However, it was not until September 9th that all members were officially appointed and confirmed, allowing them to fully commence their duties.

 Amidst the plans for the new hospital, a significant change occurred for the reform school itself.
 On September 31, 1884, the State Reform School was officially renamed the Lyman School for Boys.
 This renaming was a symbolic shift, perhaps anticipating its eventual relocation and a renewed focus on its mission.

 As the new hospital's trustees moved forward with their mandate, pressure mounted for the Lyman School to vacate its premises.
 Conferences and communications between the Hospital Trustees and the School Trustees took place on February 3rd, 10th, and 24th, and March 3rd, 1885.
 The Hospital Trustees emphasized the critical need for complete possession of the main building at Westborough before the first of April 1885 to properly fulfill their duties to the Commonwealth.